Central American Spanish: Pronouns and verb conjugation

-In the preterite, an s is often added, for instance (vos) perdistes.
+In the preterite form, an s is often added, for instance (vos) perdistes.
 This corresponds to the classical vos conjugation found in literature.
 Compare Iberian Spanish form vosotros perdisteis.
-However, it is often deemed incorrect.
+However, the trailing 's' is deemed incorrect and a faux-pas in educated use of 'vos'.

 Other verb forms coincide with tú after the i is omitted (the vos forms are the same as tú).